planttheidea/moize/README.md

 ## Importing

-ES syntax in browsers:
+ESM syntax in browsers:

 ```javascript
 import moize from "moize";
 ```

-ES syntax in NodeJS:
+ESM syntax in NodeJS:

 ```javascript
 import moize from "moize/mjs";